karmingc/personal-website/README.md

 ### 1. Install VSCODE

-_Recommend using Visual Studio Code [https://code.visualstudio.com/].For other code editors/IDEs, make sure they have the right extensions._
+_Recommend using Visual Studio Code [https://code.visualstudio.com].
+For other code editors/IDEs, make sure they have the right extensions._
 <br/>
 To enable `Eslint` + `Prettier`, remember to download the extensions in Visual Studio Code.